-SHIP D MAPP Phases Community Health Improvement Process Report Community Health Assessment Organizing Visioning Community Health Profile 3.
-MAPP Assessments Community Health Improvement Plan 4.
-Strategic Issues5.
+SHIP Deliverables MAPP Phases

+Community Health Improvement Process Report Community Health Assessment 1.
+Organizing 2.
+Visioning

+Community Health Profile 3.
+MAPP Assessments

+4. Strategic Issues

+Community Health Improvement Plan5.
 Goals/ Strategies6.
+Action Cy

-Action Cycle
+6. Action Cycle

-History of SHIP
+History of SHIP: Cycle 1

-The process of developing a statewide SHIP began in 2011.
+The process of developing the first SHIP began in 2011.
 The purpose of the process was to assess the health status of Delawareans in a systematic, organized, and collaborative manner and increase coordination and communication across organizational silos, while addressing core issues identified for action by the community.